DaveyDark/adventofcode/README.md

 # AdventOfCode
-This repo contains my attemps are various years of [adventofcode](https://adventofcode.com) challenges
+This repo contains my attemps at various years of [adventofcode](https://adventofcode.com) challenges